FlyMandi/PWSH-Collection/README.md

 [Script to change between made winfetch config files](scripts/winfetchconfig.ps1).
 The first time you run it (or when it can't find a file of the same name), it will store your current config in a file called `!default.ps1`.

-To make changes to the current configuration, edit this file:\
+To make changes to the current configuration, type:\
-`%UserProfile%\Documents\.config\winfetch\config.ps1`
+`winfetchconfig -edit`

+To make changes to a specific configuration, type:\
+`winfetchconfig ThemeName -edit`

 To save a configuration with a name, write:\
-`winfetchconfig ThemeName -save` or `winfetchconfig -save ThemeName`, order of flags is personal preference.
+`winfetchconfig ThemeName -save`

 To save & overwrite a theme, write:\
 `winfetchconfig ThemeName -save -f`